tsnellgrove/dark_castle3/cleesh/doc.md

 All machines of class InvisMach have names ending in "_mach".
 For machines of class ViewOnlyMach or ItemMach this convention colides with the interpreter-based convention of object name = 'noun_verb'.
 The interpreter-based convention wins here and the '_mach' postfix is dropped for these machines (e.g. control_panel).

 Closing Thoughts:
 I'm conflicted about Machines.
 On the plus side, they work and they meet all my goals - they are in-game, transparent, scalable, and reusable.
 But they are also *vastly* more work and code and, in many ways, complexity than a simple series if-then-elses.
 Is this good coding or am I making mountains out of molehills by clinging over-tightly to idealogical purity?
 I'm really not sure... but I've learned a lot and that's the ultimate goal - so I'm going to keep using them.
 I also suspect that the "goodness" of the Machine structure has everything to do with the scale of Dark Castle.
-For a four-room dungeon Machines are vastly over-engineered.
+For a four-room dungeon, MOdular Machines are vastly over-engineered.
 But for a larger dungeon - or a construction set - perhaps Machines (as I've dsigned them) make sense.
 Time will tell.

 The other reason to stay the course on Machines is that I intend for them to be the basis for Creatures.
 Creatures were arguably the least fleshed out aspect of Dark Castle v1 & v2.
 They worked mostly because I allowed very few ways of interacting with them.
 Hopefully, with the use of Machines, I can imporove on this in v3.